 - Cut into round circles using a glass or a cookie cutter

-- Add a spoonful of the filing to the center of each circle, compacting the filling
+- Add a spoonful of the filling to the center of each circle, compacting the filling

 - Fold the dough around the filling, sealing the edges, creating a half circle or crescent shape

 - When all of the pierogi are filled, bring a large pot of salted water to a boil, cook the pierogi for use a few minutes

 - Serve with butter and bacon

 Optional: my friend added 2 teaspoons of Maggi to her filling and some have suggested that soy sauce is a better substitute.

 An accountant by trade and a food blogger since 2009, Lois Britton fell in love with Polish cuisine during the years she lived in Poznań, Poland.
 As the creator of PolishHousewife.com, she loves connecting readers with traditional Polish recipes.
 Lois has a graduate certificate in Food Writing and Photography from the University of South Florida.
 She is the author of The Polish Housewife Cookbook, available on Amazon and on her website.